crate/cratedb-guide/docs/integrate/balena/usage.md

 [![Deploy with balena button](https://us1.discourse-cdn.com/flex020/uploads/crate/original/1X/aea351a7522cd74ffa5739b602868f77eadb77c3.png)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/mpous/crate-balena)

-This tutorial shows how to deploy CrateDB with the balena CLI.
+This usage guide shows how to deploy CrateDB with the balena CLI.
 For details, see [https://balena.io](https://balena.io).

 Follow these steps to create a new fleet and add a device: